How I built Fluxer, a Discord-like chat app

 In Cassandra, secondary indexes are typically implemented at the application level using additional tables optimised for alternative access patterns, maintained on writes via logged batches, with optional denormalisation depending on how important it is to skip an extra read for the full primary row.
 Materialised views and native secondary indexes exist, but their caveats can make them risky in production.

-Fluxer's web app codebase is complex, and it deserves care.
-The PWA has improved a lot in the canary client and no longer feels like the rough first version from launch.
+Fluxer's web app codebase is complex.
+The PWA is much better in the canary client than it was at launch.
 To try the newest client work, use the canary desktop build at canary.fluxer.app/download or the canary web client at web.canary.fluxer.app.

 Canary has fixed hundreds of bugs and adds major voice and video work: screen sharing with audio, text in voice, DM call fixes, a redesigned input and output device system, more mic processing controls, and DeepFilterNet3 noise suppression.

 The web app has to handle the details people notice immediately: infinite scrolling, stable scroll position, bounded caches, jumping in time, state reconciliation, unread handling, and Discord-compatible Markdown.
-Those parts are tedious, but they are the difference between a familiar client and a toy.
+Those parts are tedious, but they're the difference between a usable client and a demo.

-Unlike Discord, Fluxer welcomes client modifications: custom themes, non-malicious account automation, third-party clients, and anything else that tickles your fancy.
-It is all open source anyway, so you are welcome to upstream things that align with the goals of the project.
+Unlike Discord, Fluxer welcomes client changes: custom themes, non-malicious account automation, third-party clients, and anything else that tickles your fancy.
+It's all open source anyway, so you're welcome to send changes that fit the goals of the project.
 Just open an issue first to discuss it :)

 Electron?
 Right to jail, right away

 Fluxer currently uses Electron.
 I know, I know.
 I'm not too happy about it either.
-Tauri is not mature enough for what I need yet, and I ran into hurdles there that I did not have in Electron.
+Tauri isn't mature enough for what I need yet, and I ran into hurdles there that I didn't have in Electron.
 In the spirit of choosing boring technology, Electron unfortunately wins.
 A lot of apps give Electron a bad name, but it doesn't have to be that way.

 Tauri uses the system webview.
 That sounds great on paper, but it leaves the desktop app at the mercy of whatever runtime the OS provides, with whatever bugs come with it.
 And when those bugs happen, you can't ship a fix by updating your runtime, because the runtime is tied to OS updates.

-I will reevaluate Tauri when there's a mature, supported option for shipping a consistent runtime with it, like CEF (cef-rs).
+I'll look at Tauri again when there's a mature, supported option for shipping a consistent runtime with it, like CEF (cef-rs).

-For most people, Electron is an acceptable choice because it gives Fluxer a consistent desktop runtime while sharing the same client foundation as the web app.
+For most people, Electron is an acceptable choice because it gives Fluxer a consistent desktop runtime while sharing the same client base as the web app.

 I believe in the web platform for this kind of application.
-It is mature, cross-platform, well understood, and good at complex interfaces that need to run on many devices.
-It is also the platform I know best, which is part of why Fluxer could ship with a PWA from day one.
+It's mature, cross-platform, well understood, and good at complex interfaces that need to run on many devices.
+It's also the platform I know best, which is part of why Fluxer could ship with a PWA from day one.

-The first PWA had rough edges, especially on mobile, but it worked, and it has improved a lot since launch.
-You can see that work today in canary, and it will keep improving while the native Flutter app moves through Visionary testing, Plutonium beta, and public release.
+The first PWA had mobile issues, but it worked, and canary has improved it a lot.
+You can see that work today while the native Flutter app moves through its iOS TestFlight beta and open Android APK toward a public release.

 The best mobile client is native, which is why the Flutter iOS and Android app comes first.
 Flutter can target desktop later, and that may become a better option than Electron for low-end devices down the line.
 Until then, the priority is simple: ship a reliable client that behaves consistently across web and desktop.